patrick-llgc/Learning-Deep-Learning/paper_notes/learnk.md

 This network regresses depth, ego-motion, object motion and camera intrinsics from mono videos.
 Thus it is named learn-K (intrinsics) --> The idea of regressing intrinsics is similar to [GLNet](glnet.md).

 #### Key ideas
-- Estimate each of the intrinsics
+- Estimate each of the intrinsics.
+It learns four parameters, 2 for optical centers (principal points) and 2 for focal length.
 - Occlusion aware loss (picking the most foreground pixels during photometric loss calculation)
 - Foreground mask to mask out the possible moving objects.
 - Use a randomized layer optimization (this is quite weird)